 - Award amounts vary by student.
-Factors considered in the CARES Act Grant application award amount include one or more of the following: COVID-19 related expenses, the completion of the FAFSA (ISIR), Pell Eligibility, and unmet need.
-Factors considered for additional award amounts are considered if high cost or special circumstances related to COVID-19 expenditures and supporting documentation have been submitted for Spring Quarter ONLY applications (not available for the Summer Quarter).
+Factors considered in the CARES ACT Grant application award amount include one or more of the following: COVID-19 related expenses, the completion of the FAFSA (ISIR), Pell Eligibility, and unmet need.

-- First priority will be given to students in the order that the application was received and who have submitted a complete application by the deadline.
-Balances owed on student accounts will not be deducted from the CARES Act Grant funds.
+- First priority will be given to students in order of “need” and who have submitted a complete application by the deadline.
+Balances owed on student accounts will not be deducted from the CARES ACT Grant funds.
 Any balance on the account is still the responsibility of the student.

-The grant application is applicable to Spring Quarter of the current year or until all funds are exhausted.
+The grant application is applicable to Fall Quarter of the current year or until all funds are exhausted.